vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **Intuition**: Like measuring "how many standard deviations away" something is, but for multi-dimensional data with correlations.

-**Why use it**: Better than Euclidean distance when dimensions are correlated or have different scales.
+**Why I used it**: Better than Euclidean distance when dimensions are correlated or have different scales.
+Sounds sophisticated.
+Impresses nobody.

-**In this project**: Primary distance metric in Embedding Space Invaders.
+**In Embedding Space Invaders**: Primary distance metric.

-**Problem encountered**: Assumed normal distribution, but embedding space isn't Gaussian.
-Thresholds didn't generalize.
+**Problem I discovered**: Assumes normal (Gaussian) distribution.
+Embedding space laughed at this assumption.
+Thresholds tuned on training data became meaningless on test data.

+**Most embarrassing moment**: Jailbreak test Mahalanobis distances averaged 5,319.7.
+My threshold was 25.35.
+That's 210× higher.
+Not in the same ballpark.
+Not in the same sport.
+Not on the same planet.

 ---